j99nowicki/ml_road_signs_web/README.md

 ```
     python rsc_webapp.py
 ```
    Note: your computer will need outgoing connectivity to Internet, so check your system proxy settings or connect without proxy.

 6. In the browser go to: http://127.0.0.1:3001/

-## Deployemtn in Heroku
+## Deployment in Heroku

 1. Create Heroku account